pachyderm/pachyderm/doc/docs/1.9.x/getting_started/beginner_tutorial.md

 # Beginner Tutorial

 Welcome to the beginner tutorial for Pachyderm!
-If you have already installed Pachyderm, this tutorial should take about 15.
+If you have already installed Pachyderm, this tutorial should take about 15 minutes to complete.
 This tutorial introduces basic Pachyderm concepts.

 ## Image processing with OpenCV